w3c/wai-tutorials/source/tables/multi-level.html.erb.md

 order: 4
 ---

-Multi-level tables are those that have a structure that is too complex to support strict horizontal or vertical association between header and data cells.
-In each case, the relationship between header and data cells should be defined by giving each `<th>` cell a unique id attribute, and each `<td>` a headers attribute that lists related id values, without any comma separation.
-Table structures that should be marked up this way include:
+Multi-level tables are too complex to identify a strict horizontal or vertical association between header and data cells.
+The relationship between those cells should be defined by giving each `<th>` cell a unique `id` attribute, and each `<td>` a `headers` attribute.
+That `headers` attribute lists related `id` values, separated by spaces.
+Tables that should be marked up this way include:

 -   Where column headers are repeated or changed part-way through the table.
 -   Those with three or more header cells related to each data cell.

 In many cases it is worth considering ways to restructure the information to the tables to make them less complex for all readers, for example by separating the information in smaller, more manageable tables.

+Multi-level tables should have [a caption and a summary](caption-summary) to describe the layout of the table.

 ## Table with multiple column headers in each column
 {:.ex}